immichu/marketo-lp-aws/readme.md

 ## Overview of the project

-This project is a flat file compiler project using panini to create AAWS landing pages.
+This project is a flat file compiler project using panini to create AWS landing pages.

 You will have a few main folders you will work in: